elunna/nerfhack-changelog/README.md

 * All short swords get +1 to-hit (from DynaHack)
 * Reduced probability of long swords generating (K-Mod)
 * Wielded polearms grant +2AC
-* Spears at expert skill can skewer through enemies, allowing you to hit the enemy directly behind the target.
+* **Spears** at expert skill can skewer through enemies, allowing you to hit the enemy directly behind the target.
 Peacefuls are prevents from being hit unless the spear is cursed.
-* Spetums can skewer up to 3 monsters when used in melee while riding a steed
+* **Spetums** can skewer up to 3 monsters when used in melee while riding a steed
-* Ranseurs can disarm monsters or the player when pounded or used in melee while riding a steed.
+* **Ranseurs** can disarm monsters or the player when pounded or used in melee while riding a steed.
-* Bardiches have a 1 in 100 chance of beheading monsters (or the player)
+* **Bardiches** have a 1 in 100 chance of beheading monsters (or the player)
 * +4 to-hit bonus for attacking with a scimitar on a steed.
-* Wielding and unwielding curved swords takes 0 turns.
+* Wielding and unwielding **curved swords** takes 0 turns.
-* Morning stars and flails can stun monsters (or the player) on critical hits.
+* **Morning stars and flails** can stun monsters (or the player) on critical hits.
 Player must be skilled or better.
 * Special weapon effects (like rogue backstab, flail stunning, and samurai katana weapon smashing) have been enabled when two-weaponing.
-* Crossbows no longer grant multishot, instead their damage output is multiplied by your skill.
+* **Crossbows** no longer grant multishot, instead their damage output is multiplied by your skill (dnh)

 #### Slings
 * Projectiles receive a powerful strength bonus when using slings (xnh)